Sixth Annual AAA Conference

-Submit your proposals by 11:59 pm EDT March 30, 2012 for the American Accounting Association's Fifth Annual Conference on Teaching and Learning in Accounting (CTLA) to be held August 4-5, as part of the AAA Annual Meeting (August 4-8) in Washington, D.C.
-Your proposals will be peer-reviewed and you will be notified by April 20, 2012 if you are selected to be one the presenters.
+Submit your proposals by 11:59 pm EDT April 8, 2013 for the American Accounting Association's Sixth Annual Conference on Teaching and Learning in Accounting (CTLA) to be held August 3-4, as part of the AAA Annual Meeting (August 3-7) in Anaheim, CA. Your proposals will be peer-reviewed and you will be notified by May 1, 2013 if you are selected to be one the presenters.

 Questions about CTLA submissions?
-Please contact Beverly Harrelson at firstname.lastname@example.org.
+Please contact Stephanie Glaser at firstname.lastname@example.org.

 Note: For tracking purposes, you will need to create a user ID and password during the submission process.
 You will need this information to update and/or access the status of your submission.
 This user ID and password does not need to match your AAA login, and will not grant access to AAA member services (i.e., registration, dues renewal, etc.).

 The CTLA is designed for experienced and new faculty looking for opportunities to refine their teaching talents and perfect their craft in teaching accounting.
-The conference surrounds the AAA Annual Meeting to offer teaching-oriented CPE and an Insider's Guide — a kind of "road map" — to sessions on teaching- and curriculum-related topics throughout the AAA Annual Meeting program.
-A concluding "What's Next?" session on Wednesday at the end of the Annual Meeting provides a chance for reflection on learning across the meeting, and making recommendations for future Conferences on Teaching and Learning in Accounting.
+The conference precedes the AAA Annual Meeting to offer teaching-oriented CPE and an Insider's Guide — a kind of "road map" — to sessions on teaching- and curriculum-related topics throughout the AAA Annual Meeting program.
+A concluding "What's Next?" session on Sunday afternoon provides a chance for reflection on learning across the meeting, and making recommendations for future Conferences on Teaching and Learning in Accounting.